Skip to main content

 Haply uses a right-handed coordinate system with Z-Up by default.

-Two session-level controls affect how coordinates are interpreted and returned:
+Two configure entries affect how coordinates are interpreted and returned:

 Message Formats